How to Use the SIP Calculator

 Step 1: Enter Your Monthly Investment Amount

-How to decide your SIP amount:
+Guidance for selecting your SIP amount:

 - Review your monthly income and expenses